With only 12 square blocks and about 700 residents, historic Bay Village is the smallest of all "officially recognized" Boston neighborhoods.

 A stark plaque at the site, now occupied by the Revere Hotel, commemorates the 492 people who died within 15 minutes that night.
 The disaster led to the creation and enforcement of more stringent fire codes in Boston and across the U.S.

-Aside from commercial buildings, the Revere Hotel, and several excellent restaurants clustered along the outside perimeters of the neighborhood, especially Stuart Street and Charles Street South, Bay Village is primarily residential.
+Aside from commercial buildings, the Revere Hotel, and a few restaurants and other small businesses, Bay Village is primarily residential.

-In the not-so-distant past, entertainment attractions from Boston’s former Combat Zone spilled over into nearby Park Square until urban "renewal" targeted the area in the form of the mammoth Department of Transportation building and numerous restaurants bordering Bay Village.
+In the not-so-distant past, entertainment attractions from Boston’s former Combat Zone spilled over into nearby Park Square until urban "renewal" obliterated the entertainment venues by erecting the mammoth Department of Transportation building.
+On the positive side, numerous Park Square restaurants border Bay Village.

 Small "pocket" gardens scattered throughout the neighborhood add to its charm.
 If you're exploring the neighborhood, sit on a bench for a few minutes to enjoy the neighborhood.